 Jing An Kerry Centre

-Jing An Shangri-LaShanghai, China Kerry Properties Wong & Ouyang, Associate Architect; Benoy, Retail Consultant; Hirsch/Bedner, Interior Designer (Hotel) Mixed-Use, Office, Retail 3.8 million ft2 / 360,000 m2
+Jing An Shangri-LaShanghai, China Kerry Properties Wong & Ouyang, Associate Architect; Benoy, Retail Consultant; Hirsch/Bedner, Interior Designer (Hotel) Master Plan, Mixed-Use, Office, Retail 3.8 million ft2 / 360,000 m2

 The Jing An Mixed-Use Development is a new signature landmark for the dynamic Jing An district.
 The multi-use complex features two towers, podium retail, a hotel with 508 rooms, an event center, and office amenities on a site adjacent to the Kerry Centre.
 Establishing its presence on the Nanjing Xi Lu, the development integrates itself within the rich urban context of the city in a design which embraces the energy of Shanghai.